 UK RELEASE OF THE BIOPIC NERUDA

-Neruda, the critically acclaimed film by director Pablo Larraín (Jackie, No) and starring Gael Garcia Bernal and Luis Gnecco, is released in the UK on 7 April 2017.
-Click here to view Trailer.
+Neruda, the critically acclaimed film by director Pablo Larraín (Jackie, No) and starring Gael Garcia Bernal and Luis Gnecco, was released in the UK on 7 April 2017.
+Click here to view the trailer.

 [15 August 2017]